Teslanomics/teslanomics.github.io/_drafts/_posts/tesla-model-3-prediction-83k-delivered-in-2017-will-it-be-enough-to-please-investors.md

 [There will] just be a single motor to begin with and then we will have the dual motor config, if we are lucky, toward the end of this year or more likely early next," said Musk.

-These are some aggressive numbers for Model 3 production.
 Tesla is projecting to product “1,000 vehicles per week in July, 4,000 per week in August and 5,000 per week in September, before hitting the target of 10,000 vehicles per week sometime in 2018."
-In 2018, the goal is produce 400,000 vehicles.
+In 2018, the goal is to produce 400,000 vehicles.

 Despite Tesla’s high hopes, industry analyst, Steve Funk, says it isn’t possible.